larsiusprime/polymod/README.md

 data/doSomething.txt
 ```

-The default asset path is the top-level "data" folder in your assets library, and the file extension it looks for is ".txt".
+The default asset path is the top-level "data" folder in your assets library.
 You can change this by modifying the public static variables in `polymod.hscript.HScriptConfig`.
 Be sure to do this *before* instantiating any class that implements `polymod.hscript.HScriptable`!

 **NOTE:** _as of right now, no namespacing prefixes are applied, and the file extension it looks for is ".txt".
 We plan on making these configurable in the near future._